Twelve Advent Stations by Mark Cazalet

 8. The Truffle Hunters, dir.
 Michael Dweck and Gregory Kershaw.
 This documentary made me smile more than any other film I saw last year.
 It’s so tender, and so gorgeously shot.
 And it’s got to be my favorite dog movie!

-Truffle hunters are typically a secretive bunch, but the filmmakers got access to several of these elderly men from northern Italy who forage the forests with their trusty dogs, seeking out the edible fungi, a gourmet delicacy, to sell at high-priced auctions or on the black market.
+Truffle hunters are typically a secretive bunch, but the filmmakers got access to several of these elderly men from northern Italy who forage the forests with their trusty dogs, seeking out the edible fungus, a gourmet delicacy, to sell at high-priced auctions or on the black market.
 There are no interviews, no voiceovers—just a quietly observant camera.
 Despite the high prices truffles fetch, the hunters live simple lives in their Piedmont villages.
 And each has his own personality.

 There’s a heavy focus on the relationship between the men and their dogs.
 They share meals with them, take baths with them, sing “Happy Birthday” to them, bring them to church.
 Aurelio, who is single and has no children, looks for someone to take care of his dog Birba when he dies; his chatter with Birba, and his expressions of love (like baking her a cake for her birthday), is the most endearing part of the film.
 It was also precious to see Titina, Carlo’s dog, being blessed by a priest—to use her gift of scent to serve others, to bring joy, as her finds will end up being used to make delicious dishes.